How marine orders are created

 - Ongoing monitoring and review to ensure currency.

 The development process includes flexibility for amendments.
-We follow the Australian Government’s Guide to Regulation and consult the Office of Best Practice Regulation (OBPR) throughout the process.
-A Regulation Impact Statement (RIS) might be prepared based on advice from the OBPR and the preparation of a RIS is mandatory if there is potential for a significant regulatory impact on Australian business.
+We follow the Australian Government’s Guide to Regulation and consult the OIA throughout the process.
+A Regulation Impact Statement (RIS) might be prepared based on advice from the OIA and the preparation of a RIS is mandatory if there is potential for a significant regulatory impact on Australian business.

 We are committed to constructive consultation with our stakeholders—in government, industry and the community.